molecularmodelingsection/TTMD/README.md

 To test the code, an example system is provided in the **test** directory.

+This version use prolif to calculate interaction fingerprints.

 ## **INSTALLATION NOTES**
 - Use the provided conda env
 - Install prolif v.
 2.0.0 (maybe it needs to be installed by cloning it from github)
 ## **ISSUES**
 This version works only for **nucleic acid-ligand complexes** residence time estimation.

 (Do not use methods such as `ps` or `apo`).